For ages 8 and over, there's some cracking MTB's available at the moment.......Read More

 The ATX2 has 21 gears and it uses Shimano Tourney thumb operated shifters for changing through the cassette.
 In addition there is a Prowheel triple chainset at the front, which means that unlike all the other bikes on this page your child will need to use two gear shifters - one for each hand.
 This is one of the differences between cheaper and more expensive mountain bikes.
 This bike is under £400, and your child will have to deal with the complexity of 21 gears.
 Do be aware that the triple chainset at the front also adds more weight and there's more than can go wrong when you're out on the trail.

-However, unlike many of the cheaper kids mountain bikes the Giant ATX does come with the benefit of Tektro mechanical disc brakes.
+However, unlike many of the cheaper kids mountain bikes the Giant ATX does come with the benefit of Tektro disc brakes, wich for this year appear to have been upgraded from mechanical units to hydraulic.
 Other components such as the bars, stem and saddle are sourced from Giants 'own brand' parts bin.

 Whyte put a lot of effort and careful consideration into the design of their bikes, and none more so than for the kids range.
 They are scaled down versions of their adult bikes, with some clever little touches such as the 'Get-a-Grip' seatpost clamp that allows post position to be altered even with small, cold hands!